-In his writing, Tim draws from his experiences working as a public historian for over twenty years.
-His career has included positions at the Smithsonian National Portrait Gallery, the Smithsonian National Museum of American History, the Smithsonian National Air and Space Museum, the Missouri Historical Society, and a graduate internship at the Colonial Williamsburg Foundation in Virginia.
+In his writing, Tim draws from his experiences working as a public historian for over twenty-five years.
+His career has included positions at the Smithsonian National Portrait Gallery, the Smithsonian National Museum of American History, the Smithsonian National Air and Space Museum, the Missouri Historical Society, and the Colonial Williamsburg Foundation in Virginia.
 During the Lewis and Clark Bicentennial, Tim helped develop the national exhibition which traveled the country.
 He is listed among the history field’s “most engaging, innovative, and entrepreneurial leaders,” and profiled in the book Leadership Matters (Rowman and Littlefield Press, 2014).

 Tim has been published in the Journal of American History, Perspectives on American History, History News, Gateway Heritage. and Air and Space magazine.
 He co-authored The Museum Educator’s Manual (now in a 2nd edition) and originated and wrote the History Bytes column in History News, a quarterly publication of the American Association for State and Local History where he is active on various committees.
 Tim has taught classes about museum practice at Webster University in St. Louis and the University of Turabo in Puerto Rico and regularly speaks to university classes around the Washington, D.C. area and beyond.
 He received the 2008 Smithsonian Education Achievement award, graduated from the Smithsonian Palmer Leadership Development Program, and sits on the executive committee of the History Relevance Campaign (historyrelevance.com).
 Tim holds a master’s degree in history from George Mason University.